C# Switch Statement (How it Works For Developers)

 3. Introducing IronPDF in C#

 IronPDF is a popular C# library that allows developers to generate and manipulate PDF documents with ease.
 It simplifies tasks related to PDF file creation, editing, and rendering.
-Now, let's explore how the switch statement can be employed with IronPDF to enhance the functionality and organization of your coding.
+Let's explore how the switch statement can be employed with IronPDF to enhance the functionality and organization of your coding.

 3.1.
 Using Switch Statement with IronPDF

-Suppose you are working on a document management system where you need to generate different types of PDFs based on the used case a document content.
+Suppose you are working on a document management system where you need to generate different types of PDFs based on the usage case of a document content.
 Here's how you can leverage the switch statement with IronPDF:

 using IronPdf;